 Let’s look at our hospital example again.
 When building your new wing, you may want to reach out to former patients.
 Many may be willing to assist the institution that saved their life!
 Our fundraising platform can help you create a detailed, organized list of satisfied patients who have the inclination and capacity to give.

 We can also show you the history and inclination of potential donors.
 Has a local philanthropist given to hospital programs or medical research in the past?
 We’ll search their history to show you if they’re likely to support your mission.

 Lastly, it’s essential you ask for the right amount of money.
-We analyze billions of data points to help identify the best amount to ask for, ensuring no money is left on the table.
+Our next generation platform will analyze billions of data points to help identify the best amount to ask for, ensuring no money is left on the table.
 Thanks to iWave, you’ll be able to ask with confidence and set a more successful capital campaign into motion.

 Let’s build a solid foundation for fundraising together.
-Request a demo now!
+Contact us today to get started!